 [The Verge] This smartwatch puts Alexa on your wrist

-Earlier this week a Chinese company called iMCO launched a crowdfunding campaign for CoWatch, a new stainless steel, round-faced smartwatch.
+Earlier this week iMCO Technology launched a crowdfunding campaign for CoWatch, a new stainless steel, round-faced smartwatch.
 But the watch’s most interesting features have nothing to do with hardware: it’s the CoWatch’s software and integration with Alexa that hold the most promise.

 Yes, that Alexa.
 The big idea with CoWatch is that you can use Amazon’s Alexa as a personal assistant on your smartwatch.
 The concept isn’t new, of course — you can “Hey Siri” and “Okay Google” all day long on Apple Watch and Android Wear — but it’s the first instance of Alexa that we’ve seen on the wrist.